oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### siteName (string)
-Change this to match your communities name.
-It will be used as HTML `<title>` and header.
+Set this to match your community name.
+It's used in several places.

 {% sample lang='js' %}
 ```js